The use of sexual imagery in goods aimed at children is to be investigated by MSPs.

-Consumer Focus has applauded WH Smith for ditching Playboy stationery, claiming pornography was becoming a feature of the
+Consumer Focus has applauded WH Smith for ditching Playboy stationery, claiming pornography was becoming a feature of the playground.

 Ed Mayo, chief executive of Consumer Focus, spoke out after WH Smith discontinued the pencil cases and folder bearing the famous bunny ears logo.

 Mayo said stocking the Playboy items was part of a wider sexualisation of children and represented the continuing loss of youngsters' innocence.
 It was all part of a warped bombardment of children's lives with adult sexuality which could

-mental problems in the young, he said.
+lead to mental problems in the young, he said.